![]() |

 · Industry.
-The first rule of good reporting: Get out of your chair.
-Leave the newsroom.
+The first rule of good reporting and information gathering: Get out of your chair .
 Hit the streets.
 Talk to people.
 Get the documents.
+The story will not come to you.

 "Eloquence is an art of saying things in such a way that those to whom we speak may listen to them without pain and with pleasure; that they feel themselves interested, so that self-love leads them more willingly to reflection upon it." --Blaise Pascal, 1657